18F/far-flung-genius/README.md

 `Far-flung-genius` is a prototype that tries to make regulations for acquisitions more reasonable and also more personalized.
 Teams within government have their own policies and practices around regulation.
-This prototype combines the great ideas in [https://http://genius.com/](the Genius lyric annotation application) and tries to apply it to the electonic regulations.
+This prototype combines the great ideas in [http://genius.com/](the Genius lyric annotation application) and tries to apply it to the electronic regulations.

 Additional resources:
 * Original electronic regulations site for acquisitions: [http://farsite.hill.af.mil](http://farsite.hill.af.mil/#Regs)